areebak01/Data-Science-Portfolio/data-visualization/chocolate-rating-dashboard/README.md

 ## Data Preparation

-The data cleaning and transformation steps are documented in [DataPreprocessing.ipynb](DataPreprocessing.ipynb).
+The data cleaning and transformation steps are documented in [data_preprocessing.ipynb](data_preprocessing.ipynb).